mokhbrian3716-hash/builder-printer-pro/README.md

 # 🏗️ Builder Printer Pro

-**Builder Printer Pro v7.0** is a professional desktop drawing application built with **Python and PyQt6**, designed for creating and editing building plans and technical drawings.
+**Builder Printer Pro v7.0** is a desktop drawing application built with **Python and PyQt6**, designed for creating and editing building plans and technical drawings.

 ## ✨ Features